WHO IS MODERN AVIATION

 Building positive alliances with internal and external stakeholders has proven to be one of Mr. Parrino’s most successful achievements.

-Mr. Parrino received his Bachelor of Science Degree in Business Management form Empire State College.
+Mr. Parrino received his Bachelor of Science Degree in Business Management from Empire State College.